Subcritical annulus crossing in spatial random graphs: The weight-dependent random connection model

 In order to apply our results to WDRCMs, we need to verify the Properties~\ref{G:noLongEdge}\(_\lambda\) and~\ref{G:noLongEdgeUnif}\(_\lambda\).
 In this context, we can provide relatively simple sufficient conditions for verifying or excluding these properties, based on natural exponents associated with the model.
 We begin with a heuristic explanation.
 Consider the two sets \(\mathscr{B}_1\) and \(\mathscr{B}_2\) of vertices, where \(\mathscr{B}_1\) consists of all vertices located within \(B(r)\) and \(\mathscr{B}_2\) consists of those located in the annulus \(B(3r)\setminus B(2r)\).
 We compute the expected number of edges between these sets using Campbell's formula as

 Note that all vertices in \(\mathscr{B}_1\) and \(\mathscr{B}_2\) are roughly distance \(r\) apart, so we may approximate $|x-y|$ by $r$, resulting in the order

-A first naive approach would be to assume a Poisson structure of the edges and, as a result, estimating the probability of finding an edge between the two regions as $1-\exp(-r^{2d}\int_0^1 \d u \int_0^1 \d v \, \varphi(u,v,r^d))$.
-However, an important contribution to this expectation may come from the strongest vertices ---those with lowest marks--- which are rare but, when present, may connect to many long edges.
+A first naive approach would be to assume a Poisson structure of the edges and, as a result, estimating the probability of finding an edge between the two regions as However, an important contribution to this expectation may come from the strongest vertices ---those with lowest marks--- which are rare but, when present, may connect to many long edges.
 Put differently, the full expectation may not capture the likelihood of long edges adequately.
 We refer the reader to~\cite{GraLuMo2022} for a more detailed discussion on this matter.

-To address this, we introduce a free parameter $\mu\in (-\infty,1)$ and instead count: \begin{enumerate}[(i)] \item the number of \emph{edges} between `weak' vertices with marks no smaller than $r^{-d+d\mu}$, and \item the number of `strong' \emph{vertices} with marks no larger than $r^{-d+d\mu}$. \end{enumerate} On average, there are of order
+To address this, we introduce a free parameter $\mu\in (-\infty,1)$ and instead count: \begin{enumerate}[(i)] \item the number of \emph{edges} between `weak' vertices with marks at least $r^{-d+d\mu}$, and \item the number of `strong' \emph{vertices} with marks at most $r^{-d+d\mu}$. \end{enumerate} On average, there are of order

 such edges between weak vertices, and of order $r^{d\mu}$ such strong vertices.
 We then select a $\mu$ that minimises the combined contributions.
 More precisely, we define

 and